CMHAAorg/cmhaa-website/site/content/_index.md

     our_members_description: Our members see it as their responsibility to protect, support and create mentally healthy workplaces for their people.
-      Together,  they are leading a movement for positive change across Australia, and the world, as a part of the CMHAGlobal network.
+      Together,  they are leading a movement for positive change across Australia, and the world, as a part of the CMHA Global network.
     member:
       - our_member_image: img/aia_corporate_logo_rgb.png
         our_member_link: http://www.aia.com.au/